If your password is short and/or only uses words, then you are an easy target.

 4. Don’t put the numbers at the end

 The ‘word’ then ‘number’ combination is a known method to hackers, so try the numbers in the middle somewhere like ‘THISismyveryvery7hardpassword’

 5. Use some symbols

 ‘THIS!ismyveryvery7hardpassword’ is getting to the point where the hacker has no chance.

 ‘TH-IS!ismyveryvery7hardpassword’ really is getting to the point where the hacker has no chance as you have stopped simply using whole words, which hackers often try.

 Obviously, don’t use the above password, it’s just an example, think of something easy for YOU to remember, then mix it up a bit, swap letters, add numbers etc, you need an easy method for you, but a hard method for the hacker.

 And then test your old one!
 You will be surprised/horrified.

-Brute force methods used to hack passwords:
+Dictionary & Brute Force attack methods used to crack passwords:

 Don’t be consistent